oresat/oresat-linux/docs/design/oresat-linux-manager.rst

 Overview
 --------

-The manager acts a front end for all of OreSat Linux daemons on all OreSat boards and is build on top of `CANopenNode`_.
-It allows the `C3`_, Oresat's CAN Network Manger, to control or get data from daemons on the Linux board.
-It uses `DBus`_ for inter-process communication with daemons.
-Basically, OLM is a common daemon on all OreSat Linux boards to convert CANopen message to DBus messsage and visa versa.
+The OreSat Linux Manager is the front end interface to a Linux board over a CANbus for the `C3`_, Oresat's CANopen Network Manger, to use.
+It will allow the `C3`_ to control OreSat daemons and it provides the interface for daemons to put data onto object dictionary and on the on the CANbus.
+It uses `CANopenNode`_ for all CANopen protocols and uses `DBus`_ for inter-process communication with other daemons.

+Every OreSat board will have it's own version as every board will have different OreSat daemons for OLM to interface to.

 .. image:: oresat-linux-manager.jpg